Kinvey/kinvey-cli/README.md

 `collections.[collectionName].type` *internal|external* If external, then the collection is backed by a flex service.
 Required.

 `collections.[collectionName].permissions` Collections permissions.
-Optional.
+Required.
 Could be a string or an object.
 Allowed string values: private, full, shared, read-only.
 To specify roles, use an object in the following format:
 ```
 "permissions": {
   [roleName]: {